-1 Introduction
+1. Introduction

-Depth or range cameras have been developed for several years and are available to researchers as well as on the market for certain applications for about a decade.
-With the development of 3D capturing equipment, it has become faster and easier to obtain 3D shape and 2D texture information to represent a real 3D objects in a scene.
-Thus, in computer vision where large amounts of collected data often result from changes in very few degrees of freedom, the assumption that input data points are actually samples from a low-dimensional manifold embedded in a high-dimensional space is not unreasonable.
-For this reason subspace learning techniques were widely used for fusing the two modalities, while all subspace learning techniques are suitable for this purpose.
+Depth or range cameras have been developed for several years and are available to researchers for certain applications for about a decade.
+With the development of 3D capturing equipment, it has become faster and easier to obtain 3D shape and 2D texture information to represent a real 3D object in a scene.
+Subspace learning techniques have been widely used for fusing the two modalities.
 These techniques have provided valuable tools for understanding and capturing the intrinsic non-linear structure of visual data encountered in many important machine vision problems.
 At the same time, there has been a substantially increasing interest in related applications such as appearance-based object recognition and rigid object tracking.
 A fundamental problem of the majority of subspace learning techniques (both linear and non-linear) for appearance-based object representation is that they are not robust.
 In this paper, we are extending existed subspace techniques in a robust framework for learning and fusing of orientation appearance models based on both texture and depth information.

 Outliers are common not only because of illumination changes, occlusions or cast shadows but also because the depth measurements provided by an depth camera could be very noisy and the obtained depth maps usually contain "holes" or missing parts.
-It should be mentioned here that there are several cases that should be considered as "partial occlusions", i.e. in case of extreme facial expressions when a face is tracked, or when an hand/object covers partially the tracked object by touching it or not.
-Figure 1 depicts a few examples for all those common cases by using Kinect, in both texture and depth information.
-In contrary to the texture information, there are cases of partially object occlusions where there are not significant differences in the depth information when a hand/object touches an object, as the raw Kinect depth data is of low resolution with high noise levels.
-Furthermore, as it is shown in Figure 1, there are many cases when the estimation of the nose tip in the 3D space is very possible to fail, such as cases of extreme facial expressions or when a hand covers partially the object by touching it.
-This is a problem for all methods for both 3D tracking/pose estimation and 3D face recognition such as [1,2] that are based on an accurate nose tip estimation.
-In [2], the use of random regression forests for real time head pose estimation from high quality range scans, is introduced.
-Note that subspace learning for visual tracking requires robustness, efficiency and online adaptation.
-This combined problem has been vary rarely studied in literature.
-For example, in [3], the subspace is efficiently learned online using incremental l_2^2 norm PCA [4].
-Nevertheless, the l_2^2 norm enjoys optimality properties only when image noise is independent and identically distributed (i.i.d.)
-Gaussian; for data corrupted by outliers, the estimated subspace can be arbitrarily skewed.
-On the other hand, robust reformulations of PCA [5-7] typically cannot be extended for efficient online learning.
+It should be mentioned here that there are several cases that should be considered as "partial occlusions", like extreme facial expressions, or when a hand/object covers partially the tracked object.
+Fig. 1 depicts a few examples for all these common cases by using Kinect for obtaining both texture and depth information.
+In contrary to the texture information, there are cases of partially object occlusions where there are no significant differences in the depth information when a hand/object touches an object, as the raw Kinect depth data is of low resolution with high noise levels.
+Furthermore, as it is shown in Fig. 1, there are many cases when the estimation of the nose tip in the 3D space is very possible to fail, such as cases of extreme facial expressions or when a hand covers partially the object by touching it.
+This is a problem for all methods for both